zrliang24/testtraj/README.md

 # testtraj

-This package requires libgfortran.so.3 and g++-6.
-Install using *bionic universe* on Ubuntu 20.04, and *not* the focal universe.
+This package requires libgfortran.so.3, which requires g++-6.
+Install g++-6 using *bionic main universe* on Ubuntu 20.04, and *not* the focal main universe.

 If experiencing issues with the get_traj() function, check that the following are true: